How to create a Shopify theme based testing

 By default, the first goal event that you add will be considered the primary goal.
 If you have multiple goal events, then you can make any one of the goal events the primary goal event.

-To take the split URL test live click on the power switch toggle.
+To make the Shopify theme test live, click on the power switch toggle.